 Fixing System Errors Before Daemon Services Startup

-When daemon service itself runs into problems, that is where you need these tips here.
+When the daemon service itself runs into problems, that is where you need these tips here.

 Linux Grub Daemon